FlockyChou/vtubing.info/resources/assets/finding-assets.md

 * [#freevtuberassets](https://x.com/search?q=%23freevtuberassets)
 * [#フリー素材](https://x.com/search?q=%23%E3%83%95%E3%83%AA%E3%83%BC%E7%B4%A0%E6%9D%90) - There are a lot of hand assets people use for viral tweets under this tag.
 Most of them are Japanese posts, so please translate and read the artists' usage requirements carefully.

-I also "like" assets I really like at [@FlockyChou](https://x.com/FlockyChou) and retweet free assets when I remember to log in. **I only retweet 100% free assets; no giveaways and raffles.**

 -----

 ## Booth